Martha Kearney: Other activities

+In January 1969, shortly after turning 11, Kearney appeared in the title role of The Ditchling Players' amateur production of Alice Through the Looking Glass.
+She also voiced her role on the privately-pressed album of music that was recorded at the time (only 50 copies were made), which has since become one of the most legendary and highly-sought rarities in global recording-collecting.

 In 2004, Kearney was a judge for the Baillie Gifford Prize for Non-Fiction (formerly the Samuel Johnson Prize for non-fiction).
 She chaired the Prize's judging panel in 2020.
 In 2005, she chaired the judges for the women-only Orange Prize for Fiction.

 Kearney chaired the judges for the 2012 Hippocrates Prize for Poetry and Medicine and in 2013 was a judge for the Man Booker Prize.

 Kearney was President of the Classical Association, 2013–14.

 Kearney's husband was an executive producer of the Academy Awards nominated short documentary Watani: My Homeland.
 In the run-up to the ceremony Kearney described her preparations for the "red carpet" with Eddie Mair on the Radio 4 PM programme.

 Kearney is a keen bee-keeper and has made the BBC programmes Who Killed The Honey Bee (2009) for BBC Four, The Wonder of Bees (2014) for BBC Four and a two-part nature documentary Hive Alive (2014) alongside Chris Packham for BBC Two.

 In 2023, it was announced that Kearney had joined Camphill Milton Keynes Communities as their patron.
 The charity was home to her brother-in-law for more than 30 years, and she is supporting them to launch their £15m capital campaign.

 In March 2025, Kearney was appointed as a trustee of the British Museum.